 Business Rates Explained

-National Non-Domestic Rates are a statutory tax levied by central government on those responsible for commercial property.
-National Non-Domestic Rates are also referred to as Business Rates.
-They are the equivalent of Council Tax for non-domestic properties.
+National Non-Domestic Rates, or business rates are a statutory tax levied by central government on those responsible for commercial property.
+National Non-Domestic Rates are also referred to as Business Rates and is the equivalent of Council Tax for non-domestic properties.

-Business Rates are a national tax set by Central Government, therefore Councils’ cannot alter the amount of rates due.
+Business Rates are a national tax set by Central Government and therefore Councils’ are unable to alter the amount of rates due.

 If you are appealing, please note that the Government Regulations require you to pay the rates based on the current rateable value until the appeal has been concluded.